COSC3020/mystery-function-acraig9266/README.md

     else return a[0];
 }
 ```
-The mystery function recursively removes the leading character of any string passed in until only the last character in the string remains and then returns that character.
-If the array contains numbers, it still recursively removes the value at index 0 until the array size is 1, except in the case that the value in index 0 is larger than any other individual value in the index, in which case it returns the value currently in index 0.
+The mystery function recursively searches for the largest value in the array/list by repeatedly removing the 0 index of the array.
+Once found, it will return the largest value within the array.